Unlimited Leave Policy: Is it Viable and Worth the Shift?

 - The potential for remote work: Some employees may want to take vacation for 10 days but work remotely for a few hours as well.
 A company with an open vacation policy may also want to address whether employees have the flexibility to decide where and how they work.

 - Tools to help schedule or track productivity and leave: With unlimited leave, you need to track vacation days to ensure everything gets done.
-Whether you use a tool or a system, creating an easy way for employees to submit requests, notify managers, and include important information such as the dates they’ll be away could help you keep your operations running smoothly.
+Whether you use a tool or a system, creating an easy way for employees to submit requests, notify managers, and include important information such as the dates they’ll be away could help you keep operations running smoothly.

 But there’s more to the policy than that.
-Between knowing and following local laws related to unlimited leave and understanding the potential pitfalls of the policy— there are several crucial considerations to take when managing a global workforce.
+Between knowing and following local laws related to unlimited leave and understanding the potential pitfalls of the policy— there are several crucial considerations when managing a global workforce.

 Papaya Global can empower you to make smarter decisions regarding hiring, onboarding, managing, and paying employees in 160+ countries, all while staying compliant with local laws and regulations.
-That means no matter which policy you choose—unlimited vacation or set days—Papaya’s solutions can help you manage your workforce in minutes, no matter where you or your employees reside.
+That means no matter which policy you choose—unlimited vacation or set days—Papaya’s solutions and local experts can help you manage your workforce in minutes, no matter where you or your employees reside.